Files

 01:18:38 - Moving to Kansas and crossing a flooded river in 1898

-01:23:02 - Anna Van Schuetz (the recording ends after her introduction and the remainder is lost)
+01:23:02 - Anna Van Schuetz.
+The recording abruptly ends after the introduction

 Physical Description